jbfavre/jbfavre.org/_posts/2014-10-10-compilation-veille-twitter-rss-14.md

 [Playing HTTP Tricks with Nginx](http://www.elasticsearch.org/blog/playing-http-tricks-nginx/) : One of the defining features of Elasticsearch is that it’s exposed as a (loosely) RESTful service over HTTP.
 The benefits are easy to spell out, of course: the API is familiar and predictable to all web developers.
-It’s easy to use with “bare hands”&#157; via the curl command, or in the browser.
+It’s easy to use with "bare hands" via the curl command, or in the browser.
 It’s easy to write API wrappers in various programming languages.
 Nevertheless, the importance of the HTTP-based nature of Elasticsearch is rooted deeper: in the way it fits into the existing paradigm of software development and architecture.

 [Kibana 4 Beta 1 released](http://www.elasticsearch.org/blog/kibana-4-beta-1-released/)